 If material spilled or dumped appears hazardous or is on fire, call 911.

-Where can I find a map of Environmentally Sensitive Areas?
+Where can I find out more about Environmentally Sensitive Areas?

-Maps of riparian stream buffers, upland habitat, water related habitat and FEMA floodplains can be found on the City’s interactive maps www.maps.cityofdenton.com
+The City of Denton's Development Code protects riparian stream buffers, Cross Timber upland habitat, water related habitats and undeveloped floodplains.
+Information can be found on the ESA page

 What is a Stormwater Management Plan?

 The City of Denton has developed a Stormwater Management Plan (SWMP) as required by TXR040000.
 The SWMP outlines the goals, strategies and programs formulated to improve water quality, address existing and future conflicts between flooding and development, and preserve and enhance valuable natural resources.
 The recommendations will directly affect the City's capital improvement and operating programs.
 It describes the City’s responsibilities and authority regarding stormwater management implementation, and provides detailed descriptions of stormwater management BMPs.

 Phase I of the U.S. Environmental Protection Agency’s (EPA) stormwater program was promulgated in 1990 under the Clean Water Act (CWA).
 Phase I relies on National Pollutant Discharge Elimination System (NPDES) permit coverage to address stormwater runoff from incorporated places with a population of 100,000 or greater on the 1990 U.S. census and construction sites larger than five acres.